decretist/ICMCL17/proceedings/ICMCL17.md

 [^11]: The 728 lines of program output included three numbers, which I discarded.
 The complete list is available at [https://github.com/decretist/ICMCL17/blob/main/results/lemmas.txt](https://github.com/decretist/ICMCL17/blob/main/results/lemmas.txt).

-[^12]: "By the close of the twelfth century the calumny oath had become a normal element of canonical civil procedure and might be required in most contested cases, at least if one of the parties insisted upon it." [@brundage_calumny_2004, 799].
-See also
-@donahue_procedure_2016.

 [^13]: PIE reports the lemmas as *calumpia*, *calumniator*, and *calumpniatus*. *calumpia* is almost certainly a typo in the LASLA